Playworks Southern California Completes Park on the Move Program Partnership Year #1

 “Enjoying all kinds of sports and play helps us to be healthy in our body and mind.”

-Parents, caregivers, and youth development professionals also had the opportunity to take part in our hands-on “Power of Play” play zone to learn the importance of play and the foundation for creating a safe, healthy, respectful and inclusive play environment for youth.
+Parents, caregivers, and youth development professionals also had the opportunity to take part in our hands-on “Power of Play” play zone to learn the importance of play and the foundation for creating a respectful and fun play environments for youth.

-Together with our partners in play we brought joy and increased positive social and emotional learning to kids all summer long, reaching over 400 kids and over 230 parents, caregivers, and youth development professionals.
-As our education landscape continues to change, emerging from a year of isolation, kids and families within these under-resourced communities have been disproportionately impacted and need program partnerships like Park on the Move more than ever to support their emotional well-being.
+Together with our partners in play we enabled kids to experience joy and skill development all summer long, reaching over 400 kids and over 230 parents, caregivers, and youth development professionals.
+As our education landscape continues to change, emerging from a year of isolation, kids and families within these under-resourced communities have been disproportionately impacted and need program partnerships like Park on the Move more than ever to support their well-being.
 It is our goal to continue to re-engage all youth through sport and play to support skill development and community building through unique play experiences.
 We are dedicated to continuing to partner with like-minded organizations and philanthropic partners in programs like Park on the Move.
-Together for the next two years we are closer towards closing the play equity gap and succeed in bringing more kids and their families, no matter where they live, the opportunity to play and contribute to their communities.
+Together for the next two years we are bringing more kids and their families more opportunities to play, no matter where they live.

 More Updates